Tommas10/Get-sysdiagnose-log/README.md

 Be patient and continue with whatever work you were doing.
 The report will contain tons of logs, system statistics, and other diagnostic information.

+Note: On all systems, the device will become unresponsive during parts of generating the sysdiagnose and the generated .tar.gz will usually be around 200-300 MB.

 What sysdiagnose collects:

 1.A spindump of the system.